 "one danger for external organizations [including government bureaus] is that (knowingly or unknowingly) they appropriate for themselves ownership of work that in fact is the intellectual property of other people, often the local or indigenous people.
 In Suojia, this problem has already occurred on at least two occasions when external agencies acted as though the community had undertaken no previous work of its own, and all the efforts made by the community were futile without the external assistance.
 There also have been problems with a lack of respect given to UYO members by external partners because of their lack of formal education [even though many UYO members in fact have provincial-level education].
-Although partnerships have continued for pragmatic reasons, lack of confidence among the local people, resulting in a loss in project sustainability."
+Although partnerships have continued for pragmatic reasons, lack of genuine participation and mutual respect has led on some occasions to a loss of confidence among the local people, resulting in a loss in project sustainability."